Change your coverage

 - Change your medical and/or dental plan(s).

-- Remove family members from your coverage.
+- Remove dependents from your coverage.

 Please print or save your confirmation page when you’ve completed your changes.
 Check back in two business days to verify the coverage you selected and your spousal or state-registered domestic partner coverage attestation is correct.